AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-47-Quishing.md

 ## Why It Matters
 From an attacker's side, quishing is a direct response to improving email security.
 As organizations get better at detecting malicious links in emails, moving the payload into an image that security tools can't inspect is a logical evolution.
 The mobile device pivot also means victims are on a platform with fewer enterprise security controls and a different (often less cautious) security mindset.

+From a defender's side, email security tools are increasingly adding QR code decoding capabilities to inspect the embedded URLs — but adoption is still catching up to the threat.
+Security awareness training should specifically cover quishing since most people have been trained to be suspicious of email links but not QR codes.
+Never scan a QR code received in an unsolicited email.
+For physical QR codes, check for stickers placed over the original code and verify the URL before proceeding.